antongorshkov/sanmateo.love/_pages/everyday.md

 - [Malau Orotina](https://goo.gl/maps/PofPThFJ6be3BiGG6) - possibly best restaurant in Orotina.
 Off the beaten path and standard fare, but quality food and service.
 Best Ceviche!
 - [Monsoon Asian Bistro & Neapolitan Pizza](https://goo.gl/maps/MFpGYMC4DPpoXYNq8) - can you have a place that has awesome Indian and Great Pizza under one roof?
 Apparently the answer is yes.
 - [Choco-Tour San Mateo](https://g.page/Choco-Tour-Costa-Rica?share) - yes, it's a bit of a touristy thing, but not a tourist trap!
 Authentic chocolate tour, very educational.

+## Places to Hang

+- [Avenida Escazú](https://goo.gl/maps/LmcjhroH4JqvqdRk9) - feeling like you miss US?
+Perhaps you want to walk Santa Monica Boulevard or visit Miami Beach?
+While not exactly like those places, this little street certainly rhymes.
+Pretty stores, cute restaurants & cafes, all outdoors with good parking and very modern amenities.
+If you need to itch that "Modern City" itch, come here.